vimeo/psalm/docs/annotating_code/type_syntax/array_types.md

 ## non-empty-array

-a array which is not allowed to be empty
+An array which is not allowed to be empty.